jonase/eastwood/README.next.md

 However, Clojure does this despite the documentation of the `ns` macro showing only parentheses around references.
-The `tools.namespace` library ignores references unless the are enclosed in parentheses, thus leading Eastwood and any other software using `tools.namespace` to detect incomplete dependencies between namespaces if they are enclosed in square brackets.
+The `tools.namespace` library ignores references unless they are enclosed in parentheses, thus leading Eastwood and any other software using `tools.namespace` to detect incomplete dependencies between namespaces if they are enclosed in square brackets.
 Thus Eastwood warns about all such